Lorna Jane: Misleading marketing used to exploit COVID-19 fears

 This marketing move was criticised by health organisations, including the Royal Australian College of General Practitioners.
 RACGP president, Dr Harry Nespolon, criticised Lorna Jane for allegedly exploiting fears regarding the COVID-19 pandemic, stating that "active wear is great for the gym but it can’t protect you against viruses or bacteria".

-In December 2020, the Australian Competition and Consumer Commission (ACCC) instituted proceedings against the company in the Australian federal court over the false and misleading claims.
+In December 2020, the Australian Competition & Consumer Commission (ACCC) instituted proceedings against the company in the Australian federal court over the false and misleading claims.
 ACCC commissioner, Sarah Court stated that the claims made by Lorna Jane "gave the impression that the COVID-19 claims were based on scientific or technological evidence when this was not the case.
 We are particularly concerned about this because consumers often trust well-known brands and assume that their marketing claims are backed up by solid evidence."
 The ACCC alleged that Lorna Jane had done no testing to back up the claims and that company founder Lorna Jane Clarkson was knowingly involved in the alleged conduct via claims she made in a media release and Instagram video promoting the range.

 In July 2021, the company was fined $5 million, with the court holding that Lorna Jane sought to exploit that fear and concern of the public through the use of misleading, deceptive and untrue representations about the properties of LJ Shield activewear.

+In September 2021, Lorna Jane filed for Chapter 11 bankruptcy protection in order to cancel all of its US store leases.
+The company stated the COVID-19 pandemic created significantly large losses at its stores and e-commerce business.